What Is Valley Fever?

-You might hear your doctor use the medical name for valley fever: coccidioidomycosis.
-It is also known as San Joaquin Valley fever or desert rheumatism.
+Valley fever is also known as San Joaquin Valley fever or desert rheumatism.

 The types of fungus that cause valley fever thrive in dry, desert soil.
 When the wind picks up their spores, it can blow them for hundreds of miles.
 They exist in these areas of the U.S.: